CSRept1l1an/N-Library/DEV/Database.md

 - **Database Management Tools**: phpMyAdmin, pgAdmin, SQL Server Management Studio (SSMS).
 - **Backup Tools**: mysqldump, pg_dump, Oracle RMAN.
 - **Monitoring Tools**: Nagios, Zabbix, Prometheus.

-This cheat sheet can be expanded with examples, diagrams, and more specific details tailored to your needs and the databases you work with.